 Outlined in this section are all PM specific aspects that apply to the overall document, aspects that are common to all HPFB SPL documents are omitted from this document.

-For simplicity only the English display name has been included in this document, the display names are detailed in the controlled vocabulary (CV) documentation.
+For simplicity only, the English display name has been included in this document, the display names are detailed in the controlled vocabulary (CV) documentation.

+Informational only (there is no validation aspect).

 Numbers (1) are used to detail technical conformance requirements; validation rules are detailed directly below the requirements and are organized using letters (a).

+Informational only (there is no validation aspect).

 Only items that have specific Doctype validation are included.

+Informational only (there is no validation aspect).

 Time values (such as effectiveTime@value, effectiveTime.low@value and effectiveTime.high@value) shall utilize only the date aspect (time and GMT offset based time values are not permitted).
 An example can be found in Appendix B – effectiveTime Details, outlined below is an overview of the intended use of time values:

-Rule ??? checks that effectiveTime@value, effectiveTime.low@value and effectiveTime.high@value follow the appropriate format
+DT Rule 12 identifies that the content is incorrectly formatted.

 For initial submissions the Date of Revision will be set to equal the Date of Initial Approval, this does not apply to Marketing effectiveTime elements.

-???
+DT Rule 8 identifies that the attribute value is incorrect or contextually incorrect.

 For all other submissions the Date of Revision will greater than the Date of Initial Approval, this does not apply to Marketing effectiveTime elements.

-???
+DT Rule 8 identifies that the attribute value is incorrect or contextually incorrect.

+DT Rule 12 identifies that the content is incorrectly formatted.

 Terms (context=Term)

-The usage of CV terms is restricted to specific term statuses depending on the context of the PM, these rules are outlined below, however they are validated at the element level.
+The usage of CV terms is restricted to specific term statuses depending on the context of the PM, these rules are outlined below, however they are validated at the element level:

 For initial draft (ie. Where Document Date of Initial Approval = Document Date of Revision and versionNumber.description = Draft) terms having a status of 1; 2; 3; 5 are permitted.